findsamirks-commits/ames-housing-ml/README.md

 * Python, Pandas, NumPy, Scikit-Learn, Streamlit, Google Colab

 **How to Run the Web App Locally**
-1. Clone the repository.
+1. Clone this repository to your local machine.
-2. Ensure the `models/` directory contains the `.joblib` file.
+2. Install the required Python dependencies by running: `pip install streamlit pandas scikit-learn joblib`
+3. Download the `california_housing_compressed.joblib` file from the **Releases** section on the right side of this repository and place it in the root folder alongside `app.py`.
-3. Run `streamlit run app.py` in your terminal.
+4. Run `streamlit run app.py` in your terminal.

 ---
 **About the Author**
 Category Head at Milkbasket with 24 years of retail industry experience.
 Specializing in Category Management, Merchandising, Business Head, Data Science, retail analytics, and Agentic AI.
-Author is aluminus of Indian Institute of Foreign Trade (IIFT), Delhi and Indian Institute of Technology (IIT), Madras.
+Alumnus of the Indian Institute of Foreign Trade (IIFT), Delhi, and the Indian Institute of Technology (IIT), Madras.